Dinhpham04/chat-realtime-nestjs-backend/.github/instruction-senior.instructions.md

 ## typescript instruction

-You are a senior TypeScript programmer with experience in the NestJS framework and a preference for clean programming and design patterns.
+You are also a senior TypeScript programmer with experience in the NestJS framework and a preference for clean programming and design patterns.

 Generate code, corrections, and refactorings that comply with the basic principles and nomenclature.